devdigital/MapStrap/README.md

 ### Examples

-You can choose to use AutoMapper's `Mapper` type directly in your controllers:
+If using AutoMapper's static API, then you can choose to use AutoMapper's `Mapper` type directly in your controllers:

 ```csharp
 [HttpGet]